nsakibuvic/pokemon/README.md

 # Things Completed:

-Fetched pokemon data with fetch api.
+Fetched pokemon data with Custom API Hook.

-Displaying each Pokemon as a card.
+Displayed each Pokemon as a card which is reusable.

-The card is part of a grid.
+The card is part of a grid also reusable.

-When clicked on the pokemon it opens an info panel.
+When clicked on the pokemon it opens an info-panel.

 The display is optimsed for mobile and desktop viewing.

+Inserted Logo and a custom Favicon.

 # Getting Started with Create React App